JnsFerreira/itidigital-data-challenge/README.md

 After clone it into your machine, go to project root folder.

 Make sure that you have poetry installed on your machine.
-If you do not have it, follow the instalation instruction [here](https://python-poetry.org/docs/#installation)
+If you don't have it, follow the installation instruction [here](https://python-poetry.org/docs/#installation)

 ### Installing dependencies